browserengineering/book/book/forms.md

 next: scripts
 ...

-[Up until now](chrome.md), our web browser has merely allowed its user to read HTML content on the internet.
-However, modern browsers not only allow reading content but also writing it, including making social media posts, filling out online forms, searching for content, and so on.
+Modern browsers not only allow reading but also writing content: making social media posts, filling out online forms, searching for content, and so on.
 The next few labs implement these features.
 To start, this lab implements *web forms*, which allow the user to fill out form information and then send that form to the server.
 Web forms are used almost everywhere: you fill one out to post on Facebook, to register to vote, or to search Google.

 Rendering widgets
 =================